oofem/oofem.github.io/_posts/2025-01-28-mpm-inputfile-interface.md

 $w_{ex}=FL^3/(3EI) = 0.3*3^3/(3*1*0.3^3/12.)=1200$.
 We can see that linear approximation for this specific discretization does not give satisfactory result.

 Let's switch now to quadratic interpolation.
-The nice think here is that it is sufficient to change only two lines in input file to get solved the problem using quadratic interpolation.
+The nice thing here is that it is sufficient to change only two lines in input file to get solved the problem using quadratic interpolation.
 We just need to locate the records defining test and unknown fields and update the interpolation:
 ```
 Variable name "u" interpolation "feiquad" type 1 quantity 0 size 2 dofs 2 1 2 # displacement
 Variable name "w" interpolation "feiquad" type 1 quantity 0 size 2 dofs 2 1 2 # test function